-The wall of the building on the right under the tower is in shade, it is dark and you need not to put much attention onto details.
+The wall of the building on the right under the tower is in shade, it is dark and you need not put much attention to details.

 However, the windows should be slightly featured.
 They are weakly visible but they are there.
 It is enough to just roughly sketch these shady darker parts.

-The wall that is most visible is the lower building – turret on the left side, left from the entrance gate.
+The most visible wall is the lower building – turret on the left side, left from the entrance gate.
 There we shall pay a little more attention and work it out nicely.

 Use your fantasy.
 The symmetry of the building should be obeyed but the parts where the building stones are visible can be virtually anywhere.
 Mostly are visible on the corners.

-In similar fashion, shade the rest of the buildings.
-Be careful however, while shading the roofs.
+Similarly, shade the rest of the buildings.
+Be careful, however, while shading the roofs.
 Roof tiles should be pointed out.
 You can smudge them by cotton swab later but the shape should indicate that it is a roof.
 Your drawing will look much better.

-The gate still remains white; we shall shade it in next step.
-Notice however, that the sunlight is coming from the right side.
+The gate still remains white; we shall shade it in the next step.
+Notice, however, that the sunlight is coming from the right side.
 Therefore the shade of the entrance gate part is visible on the turret wall on the left.

-Similarly the diagonal shadow cast on the turret on the right side of the gate.
+Similarly, the diagonal shadow is cast on the turret on the right side of the gate.
 Guard rails on the left side of the road were probably built recently.
-You can draw them but need not if you don’t want.
+You can draw them but need not if you don’t want to.

-Last step is to finish the gate itself.
-Pay special attention to the visible folds on the left side of the gothic gate opening.
-This gate seems like some short tunnel so shade it just dark as you see on the picture.
+The last step is to finish the gate itself.
+Pay special attention to the visible folds on the left side of the Gothic gate opening.
+This gate seems like some short tunnel so shade it just dark as you see in the picture.

 Again, use your fantasy wherever possible.
 I did not draw leaves on the trees in front of the right side turret but you can do so and, your castle will look like a summer drawing.
 You can also add clouds or ravens or whatever.
 Use your fantasy.

-It is good to keep in mind that most of the castles are medieval architectural objects which are usually complex for several reasons.
-Castles were usually built on the top of the hill - mostly rocky hill.
+It is good to keep in mind that most of the castles are medieval architectural objects, which are usually complex for several reasons.
+Castles were usually built on the top of the hill - mostly rocky hills.

-Such terrain does not provide much building options so the builders had to utilize every possible piece of ground or rock.
-They could not adjust much the ground; instead they had to adjust the shape of the building complex.
+Such terrain does not provide many building options so the builders had to utilize every possible piece of ground or rock.
+They could not adjust much the ground; instead, they had to adjust the shape of the building complex.

 Yes there are plenty of castles built on the flat land and these castles were probably built in more or less symmetry and, thus they are easier to draw.

-Many of castle drawings that I would like to introduce to you are medieval, top of the hill built buildings.
+Many of the castle drawings that I would like to introduce to you are medieval, top-of-the-hill-built buildings.
 You can find these castles in many places throughout Europe.
-Many of them are only ruins but you can often find a rest of the original majesty in the ruins as well.
+Many of them are only ruins but you can often find the rest of the original majesty in the ruins as well.

 Draw the outline of the castle by simple and weak pencil line.
-You can use HB sharp pencil for the initial outline drawing, so that you can keep the same thickness of the line all the time.
-Draw by free hand, do not use ruler!
+You can use HB sharp pencil for the initial outline drawing so that you can keep the same thickness of the line all the time.
+Draw by free hand, do not use a ruler!

 When you have ready the outlines we can start to shade each building from left to the right, or from right to the left if you are left-handed.